 What is BC in the Community?

 BC in the Community is Bellevue College’s service-learning and volunteer portal.
-It currently lists over 125 non-profit and government agencies from throughout the region – North Bend to Seattle, Skykomish to Des Moines – and home on campus.
+It currently lists nearly 175 non-profit and government agencies from throughout the region – Everett to Covington, North Bend to Burien – and home on campus.
 These agencies provide volunteer opportunities to help students build their own “service resumes” that can go with them when they leave the college.

-For your service-learning class, you will likely be asked to use this portal.
+For your traditional service-learning class, you will likely be asked to use this portal.
 For more information about how to master it, check out the BC in the Community page, which has guides, frequently asked questions, and videos.
 If you have any questions, ask your instructor or reach out to RISE.

 What if I want to volunteer outside of my course?